FAQs

 Project Proposals should be submitted in English which is not only the universal language but also the main language used throughout Aruba’s tourism industry

-Once a Project Proposal or REOI is submitted the TPEF Board will first evaluate the relevancy of the project within TPEF’s funding scope.
-Following the Board will issue an advice to the Minister of Tourism for the project to be considered and once approval is received the project will continue into all its phases of development.
+Once a Project Proposal is submitted the TPEF Board will first evaluate the relevancy of the project within TPEF’s funding scope.

-For the entire application process the TPEF Project Manager will be the main point of contact between the applicant and the TPEF Board.
+Throughout the entire application process the TPEF Project Manager will be the main point of contact between the applicant and the TPEF Board.